6 insurgents of different outfits arrested in Manipur

 They also arrested Waikhom Rajesh (32), a volunteer of the UNLF (Pambei), from the Minuthong area in Imphal West district.

-In Wednesday’s final operation, launched at Waikhong in Kakching district, officials nabbed Kakchingtabam Rishikesh (41), a cadre of the Kangleipak Communist Party (Taibangannba).
+In Wednesday’s final operation, launched at Waikhong in Kakching district, the team nabbed Kakchingtabam Rishikesh (41), a cadre of the Kangleipak Communist Party (Taibangannba).

 The arrested insurgents were handed over to the concerned police station for further legal action.